act65/masters-thesis/notes/off-policy.md

 Insert quote(s) from Marta White.
-About safey.
+About safety.
 Also want to flesh out my intuition about how we can learn about something we havent done...

 (it isnt really something we havent done!?)
+Also, could have come from someone else!?
+Off-policy learning could be used to learn from others experiences.

 ***